esphome/esphome-docs/components/cover/he60r.rst

 -------------------

-A sample circuit is shown below which also draws power from the HE60R - note that the 3.3V regulator must be a switching type, a linear regulator will draw too much current and run hot.
+A sample circuit is shown below which also draws power from the HE60R - note that the 3.3V regulator must be a switching type, a linear regulator would draw too much current and run hot.
 You can of course simply power the ESP32 via USB from 5V.
 This circuit also includes a manual control button connected to a GPIO.

+Any microcontroller board supported by ESPHome should be suitable for this application.

 .. figure:: images/he60r-sch.jpg